fluidattacks/awesome-cvelabs/README.md

 ## Hall of fame

-* Quantity: Source Incite
+* Quantity: FortiGuard
-* Productiviy: Source Incite
+* Productiviy: FortiGuard
-* Activity (oposite to Inactivity): Synaktiv
+* Activity (oposite to Inactivity, with the oldest "First" parameter): Synopsys
-* Diversity (oposite to Concentration): Cipher Labs
+* Diversity (oposite to Concentration, with the oldest "First" parameter): Qualys
-* Oldest: Withsecure
+* Oldest: Tenable

 ## Columns